-Don't miss NOAA's "Get Into Your Sanctuary Cooking demo presentation" Facebook Watch Party on Saturday, August 1 at 2 pm PT (shared on our Facebook page, as it's broadcast live on the on NOAA Office of National Marine Sanctuaries Facebook page
+Watch NOAA's "Get Into Your Sanctuary Cooking demo presentation" Facebook Watch Party recorded on Saturday, August 1

-Chef Ron will be joined by the Olympic Culinary Loop for a virtual cooking demo of Ron's prizing winning Olympic Peninsula Seafood Chowder!
+Chef Ron was joined by the Olympic Culinary Loop for a virtual cooking demo of Ron's prizing winning Olympic Peninsula Seafood Chowder!

 For our 10th Anniversary Celebration, we conducted a year-long press tour in pursuit of identifying – and tasting - the quintessential Olympic Peninsula Chowder.